German General Staff: War with Denmark

-The Second Schleswig War (1864), the political origins of which lay in Denmark's conflict with Prussia and Austria over the Schleswig-Holstein Question, vindicated Moltke's concepts of operations and led to an overhaul of the command arrangements of the Prussian Army.
+The Second Schleswig War (1864), the political origins of which lay in Denmark's conflict with Prussia and Austria over the Schleswig–Holstein question, vindicated Moltke's concepts of operations and led to an overhaul of the command arrangements of the Prussian Army.
 Moltke envisaged a rapid attack to prevent the Danes falling back behind water obstacles which the Prussian Navy could not overcome.
 A rigid system of seniority placed Friedrich Graf von Wrangel, widely regarded as being in his dotage, in command.
 He ignored all of Moltke's directives and his own staff's advice, and by allowing the Danish Army to withdraw at its leisure he prolonged the war for several months.
 The resulting post mortem was to ensure a better (though not infallible) system for appointing commanders.

 Seven Weeks' War

-The War between Prussia and Austria (1866) became almost inevitable after the end of hostilities with Denmark.
+The Austro-Prussian War (1866) became almost inevitable after the end of hostilities with Denmark.
 Many Prussians regarded the war as a sad necessity.
 Moltke, describing his reasons for confidence to War Minister Albrecht von Roon, stated "We have the inestimable advantage of being able to carry our Field Army of 285,000 men over five railway lines and of virtually concentrating them in twenty-five days ...
 Austria has only one railway line and it will take her forty-five days to assemble 200,000 men."
 Although there were inevitable mistakes and confusion on the battlefield, Moltke's pre-war calculations were proved correct, and the Austrian army was brought to battle at Königgrätz and destroyed.

 In contrast to the Prussian staff, Austrian staff officers gained their posts either by membership of the Austrian nobility and a desire to avoid tedious regimental duties, or after uninspiring training which made them into plodding, rule-bound clerks.
 In all aspects of preparation, planning and execution, their muddled efforts compared badly with that of their Prussian counterparts.